PRODYNA/go-training/03-Fundamentals-I/08_Structs/Structs.md

 ## Object inheritance

-Its possible to derive structs and achieve an object oriented behavior.
+It's possible to derive structs and achieve an object-oriented behavior.
 By using the Identified struct inside Person without an identifier, all public Fields and Receiver-Functions of the Identified struct are available in the Person struct.